Empowering entrepreneurs to build new businesses

 The competition is intense and all deadlines are fixed.
 No exceptions to the deadlines will be made.

-Are there any specifications for the documents of the business plans (font size, margins and spacing)?
-Must it be submitted in word document or if detailed power power slides would be appropriate?
+Are there any specifications for the documents of the venture summary and business plans (font size, margins and spacing)?
+Should it be a Word or PowerPoint file?

 So long as the font size is no smaller than 8 and it fits into the maximum 4 pages (1st round venture summary) or 15 pages (semifinals and final business plan), inclusive of exhibits and appendices, there is no set format on how you should present your plan.
 We encourage you to be creative and make the business plans easy and engaging to read.
 All documents must be in A4 size paper.

 Is there a dress code for the presentation?

 There is no particular dress code but our suggestion is to dress smart since you are presenting to panel of judges/and or audience who may be your potential investor.

 We are part of the IVC team and although very interested with all the projects, we were just wondering whether if it would be possible to attend at a specific time so as not to miss our class.